 Sensational Brain LLC is an AOTA Approved Provider of professional development.
-Course approval ID# 01848.
+PD activity ID# 01848.
 This distance-learning, independent format is offered at 0.2 CEUs, Intermediate Level, OT Service Delivery.
-AOTA does not endorse specific course content, products, or clinical procedures.
+The assignment of AOTA CEUs does not imply endorsement of specific content, products, or clinical procedures by AOTA.

 ♦ Information on refunds and returns

 ♦ Continuing education policies and procedures, course completion requirements, special needs request, complaint policy, and more